All Episodes

 And while they're all critical of Trump, they're ignoring the single most pathological congenital liar in the history of politics in the process.

-It's sort of mind numbing to me.
+It's sort of mind-numbing to me.

-That's where their mind is.
+But that's where their mind is.

 It's funny.

-That includes Republican politicians and Republicans.
+That includes Republican politicians.

 I know.

-And have you reached the conclusion that for some people I don't want to paint with too broad a brush, but for some people, a Hillary victory, that's just another Democrat presidency.
+And have you reached the conclusion that for some people, I don't want to paint with too broad a brush, but for some people, a Hillary victory, that's just another Democrat presidency.

 It's just another Democrat presidency.